-Hypopharyngeal airway surgery is a type of sleep surgery for obstruction (blockage) in the lower throat that causes sleep-disordered breathing problems, like obstructive sleep apnea.
+Hypopharyngeal airway surgery is a type of sleep surgery for obstruction (blockage) in the lower throat that causes breathing problems, like obstructive sleep apnea.

 Types of hypopharyngeal surgery include: